k0staa/build-opencv-for-android/README.md

 An interactive script to download and build opencv and opencv_contrib for android

+##Changes From Original Project
+I removed part of setup.sh script responsible for downloading Android-ndk because its quite big actually.
+I also changed part wich checkout to branch 3.1.0.
+I failed to compile library in version 3.1.0 and checkout to last revision (master).

 ### Requirements
  - Python >=2.4
  - CMake >=2.8